kevin-wangzefeng/toc/reviews/incubation-kubeedge.md

 5. _Roadmap_

-We have a lot of plans for future development, and our [roadmap](https://github.com/kubeedge/kubeedge/blob/master/docs/roadmap.md) currently includes:
+We have a lot of plans for future development, and major items in our [roadmap](https://github.com/kubeedge/kubeedge/blob/master/docs/roadmap.md) are:

 - Support edge pod metrics collection in the cloud and integrate with Prometheus.
 - Gateway based cross subnet communication on the edge.
 - Support edge-cloud communication using EdgeMesh.
 - Improve edge device management extensibility, support to define/integrate custom device protocol.
 - Decentralized Security for applications on the edge.